 Painting A Watercolor Still-Life: An Apple And Kiwis

 Follow along as Isabella Kung sketches and paints realistic fruit.
-We cover composition, fuzzy surfaces, shiny surfaces, masking fluid, shapes and much more in this simple – yet useful – exercise.
+We cover composition, different surfaces, masking fluid, shapes, and much more in this simple yet useful exercise.
 Click here if you prefer watching a step-by-step video on our Watercolor University.

 - Reference picture of some fruits, or just place some real fruits on a sheet of paper